eduvpn/documentation/RADIUS.md

     // RADIUS
     'FormRadiusAuthentication' => [
+        'serverList' => [
+            [
                 'host' => 'radius.example.org',
+                'secret' => 'testing123',
                 //'port' => 1812,
+            ],
+        ],
         //'addRealm' => 'example.org',
-        'secret' => 'testing123',
         //'nasIdentifier' => 'vpn.example.org',
     ],

+Here `serverList` is an array of server configurations where you can add multiple RADIUS servers to be used for user authentication.
 Set the `host` to the host of your RADIUS server.
-You can optionally also specify the `port` (defaults to `1812`), and whether or not to add a "realm" to the identifier the user provides.
+You can optionally also specify the `port` (defaults to `1812`).

+You can also configure whether or not to add a "realm" to the identifier the user provides.
 If for example the user provides `foo` as a user ID, the `addRealm` option when set to `example.org` modifies the user ID to `foo@example.org` and uses that to authenticate to the RADIUS server.

 The `host` and `secret` options are REQUIRED, the others are optional.